whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 #### Frontend

+- [ ] Sign in to Whist works
+- [ ] Importing browser settins from Brave & Chrome works
 - [ ] Going to Google Maps correctly shows the user's approximate location
 - [ ] User local settings for language, dark mode, DPI, keyboard repeat, etc. are properly set
+- [ ] Accessing and updating the Stripe subscription from the omnibar works
+- [ ] Live chat support with Intercom from the omnibar works
 - [ ] Sign out button on omnibar works

-auth works
-importer works
-links redirection work
-intercom live chat works
-omnibar works
-stripe subscription works
-file upload/download works

 #### Backend